LeoTheBestCoder/NTHU_EE2405/README.md

-For details, visit the course website: https://www.ee.nthu.edu.tw/ee240500/ and ask me for username and password if required.
+For details, visit the course website: https://www.ee.nthu.edu.tw/ee240500/ and ask me for the username and password if required.

 by 謝霖泳